TEDxTUM/TEDx-YTT/README.md

 - Thumbnail Image Link
 - Publish Day

-Data is then added with a time stamp in each row to the output file `[BASE_FILENAME]-output.csv` and statistics on all numerical data is output to `[BASE_FILENAME]-statistics.csv`.
+Data is then augmented with a time stamp and safed to the output file `[BASE_FILENAME]-output.csv` and statistics on all numerical data is output to `[BASE_FILENAME]-statistics.csv`.

-There are two versions of this YouTube Scraper
+There are two versions of the script extracting the data
 1. local - that is intended to run locally on your machine or server
 2. Google Cloud - that is intended to be used in the Google Cloud

-As of today (2023), the google cloud version is the recommended and maintained version, the local version (including data visualization scripts and a webdashboard) is provided in the `local` directory in this repository.
+As of today (2023), the google cloud version is the recommended and maintained version.
+The local version (including data visualization scripts and a web dashboard) is provided in the `local` directory in this repository.

-# General Setup
+The Google Cloud version is provided in the `Google Cloud` directory and includes a requirements.txt

+## Google Cloud Project Setup

 Cloud Function as serverless deployment
 Pub/Sub as Trigger
 Cloud Scheduler publishes message to topic that Cloud Function is subscribed to